soitun/grapefruit/readme.md

 3. GrapeReferrers
 4. GrapePages

-If you don't install them in that order, you can uninstall/reinstall (which takes a lot of time) or change the order in `extensions.php` to match that.
+If you don't install them in that order, you can uninstall/reinstall (which takes a lot of time) or change the order in `extensions/extensions.php` to match that.

 ## Additional Notes